Working title: Experimental Publishing as Networked Practice and Research Object

 Dr. Aymeric Mansoux (France/Netherlands) is course director of the Experimental Publishing Masters programme at the Piet Zwart Institute, Willem de Kooning Academy, Rotterdam.

-Dr. Geoff Cox (UK) Associate Professor and co-Director of CSNI at London South Bank University, also Adjunct Visiting Professor at Aarhus University.
+Dr. Geoff Cox (UK) Associate Professor and co-Director of CSNI at London South Bank University, also Adjunct at Aarhus University.

 Dr. Nora O’Murchú (Ireland/Germany) is a curator & researcher, currently she is Lecturer in the Department of Computer Science and Information Systems at the University of Limerick in Ireland and Artistic Director of Transmediale in Berlin, Germany.

-Dr. Winnie Soon (Hong Kong/Denmark) is an artist-researcher and currently Assistant Professor in the Department of Digital Design at Aarhus University.
+Dr. Winnie Soon (Hong Kong/Denmark) is an artist-researcher and currently Associate Professor in the Department of Digital Design at Aarhus University.

 Dr. Giuseppe Torre (Italy/Ireland) is a Lecturer in the Department of Computer Science and Information Systems at the University of Limerick in Ireland.